 - By Elias GrollElias Groll is an assistant editor at Foreign Policy.
-A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson., Reid StandishReid Standish is an Editorial Researcher at Foreign Policy.
+A native of Stockholm, Sweden, he received his undergraduate degree from Harvard University, where he was the managing editor of The Harvard Crimson., Reid StandishReid Standish is an Assistant Digital Producer at Foreign Policy.
 A native of British Columbia, he holds a BA in international studies from Simon Fraser University and an MA from the University of Glasgow.
 He has lived in Kazakhstan, Kyrgyzstan, and Ukraine, where he reported on drug trafficking, environmental degradation, and the Eurasian Union.

 Throughout the crisis in eastern Ukraine, a persistent mystery has complicated efforts to resolve a standoff that has erupted into open warfare: What does Russian President Vladimir Putin want?